BasseyIsrael/Stock-Assets-Prediction/README.md

 # **Lessons Learned and Recommendation**

 - From the analysis, it was observed that a set of values stand-out as important features in the prediction of the closing price.
 The value with the highest impact on prediction being the Relative Strength Index (RSI).
-This is seei=mingly expected considering the volitality of the prices being considered.
+This is seemingly expected considering the volitality of the prices being considered.
 This is not to say that th eother features play no part in the prediction process, however in a case on further work an dre-application requiring dimensionality reduction, the items to be overlooked are equally presented.
 - The behaviour of conventional regression algorithms would differ from the behaviour of algorithms specially suited for an application type like time-series forecasting.
 It is thus necessary to set up relevant features to be considered for prediction when using a set of algorithms.

 - Recommendation would be to ensure that the data applied to a pipeline conforms to the necessary, and corresponding Index fund during feature extraction and prediction to keep the relevance of the features and prevent under-performance.